FreedomBen/breakout71/Readme.md

 ## Maybe one day
 - https://weblate.org/fr/ quite annoying to have merge conflicts while pushing, i'll enable it later.
+- auto-detect device performance at first startup and adjust settings accordingly (hard to do in any sort of useful way)
 - [jaceys] Move the restart button out of the menu, so that it is more easily accessible (will allow user to choose starting perk instead)
 - colored coins only (coins should be of the color of the ball to count, otherwise what ? i'd rather avoid negative points)
 - coins avoid ball of different color (pointless)